Jekyll One

 ====

-To add an additional title element on an admonition, place a dot . directly followed by the text of the title.
+To give an admonition an optional title, place a dot . directly followed by the title text on the line above the block.

 Admonition block syntax + title